 -X POST \

-By following this guide, you can use the async Applications API to handling large-scale content generation tasks.
-For more information on building no-code applications, check out the AI Studio No-code documentation.
+By following this guide, you can use the async Applications API to handle large-scale tasks.